SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Lab 3.2: Explore and Verify the Containerized Miyagi UI and Recommendation service in AKS

 - Task 1: Explore Recommendation service in AKS using Ingress Endpoint
-- Task 2: Explore Miyagi App in AKS using Ingress Endpoint
+- Task 2: Explore the Miyagi App in AKS using Ingress Endpoint

 ### Task 1: Deploy AKS Services

-In this task, You will deploy the Miyagi recommendation and UI services on an Azure Kubernetes Service (AKS) cluster.
+In this task, you will deploy the Miyagi recommendation and UI services to an Azure Kubernetes Service (AKS) cluster.
 This involves logging into the Azure portal, applying Kubernetes configurations, and updating configuration files with the services' external IP addresses.

-1. Navigate back to the Visual Studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi**, right-click on **50-miyagi** in cascading menu, and select **Open in integrate Terminal**.
+1. Navigate back to the Visual Studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi**, right-click on **50-miyagi** in cascading menu, and select **Open in integratedd Terminal**.

     ![](./Media/aks-01.png)